Laura Iñiguez, Content Manager at Hirebook

 - Improved Employee Engagement and Performance - Employee productivity is directly tied to the outcomes and performance of individuals.
 This, in turn, affects the organization’s performance.

-- Better Management - This can mean better manager training, increased communication between managers and employees, updated policies and procedures, among other things.
+- Better Management - This can mean better manager training, increased communication between managers and employees, updated policies and standard operating procedures (SOP), among other things.

 - Decreased Costs - Effectiveness in any business can decrease costs.
 Those savings can come from any area that is causing waste – outdated processes, obsolete technology, ineffective workflows, and so on.